Re-Key-Free, Risky-Free: Adaptable Model Usage Control: Theoretical Analysis

+where the first inequality uses $|\mathrm{ReLU}(z)| \leq |z|$ and the second is H\"{o}lder's inequality for the $(1,\infty)$ dual pair.
+Substituting yields \eqref{eq:fcn_grad_bound}. \end{proof}

-While the theorem specifically addresses fully connected layers, the following theorem extends the discussion to convolutional layers, emphasizing the unique symmetry and structure inherent to these layers. \begin{theorem}[Parameter stability in CNN] Consider a convolutional neural network $f(\bm{x}; \bm{\theta})$ with ReLU activations, a loss function $\mathcal{L}$, and training data $\mathcal{D}$.
-Let $\hat{\bm{\theta}}$ denote fully fine-tuned parameters.
-Suppose two filters $s$ and $s'$ in layer $(l-1)$ satisfy
+The following theorem extends the same bounding technique to convolutional layers, where the inner product is replaced by a local patch convolution. \begin{theorem}[Gradient bound for convolutional layers] Consider a convolutional neural network with ReLU activations and loss $\mathcal{L}$.
+Let $\hat{\bm{\theta}}$ denote the current parameters.
+For input channel $s$ in layer $(l{-}1)$, the filter weights $\hat{\bm{\theta}}_{:,s}^{(l)} \in \mathbb{R}^{c_{\mathrm{out}} \times k \times k}$.
+Define the backpropagated error tensor